You are viewing this site in staging mode. Click in this bar to return to normal site.

 Will he or she be able to access all of the activities of the school and how will you help him or her to do so?

-Broadwater has a good record of being able to include pupils with additional needs in all aspects of school life including residential trips.
+Broadwater has an excellent record of being able to include pupils with additional needs in all aspects of school life including residential trips.
 This has involved significant communication with parents and a degree of flexibility in planning, including detailed Risk Assessments.

 How do you involve parent carers in planning activities and trips?